HR Current Account Surges to 3.931 Billion HRK in November 2025, Reversing Months of Deficits

 Drivers this month

-- Reduced income outflows due to lower dividend payments abroad.
+- Primary income outflows moderated, reflecting lower dividend repatriations.

 Policy pulse